 Meet Layla – Leukemia Warrior

-Despite the challenges, Layla stays in good spirits and continues to be so brave and strong.
+Despite the challenges, Shapel (Layla's mom) says Layla "stays in good spirits and continues to be so brave and strong."

 Shapel repeatedly took her four year old daughter, Layla, to the hospital after she experienced spiking fevers and the flu for many weeks.
 Each time, doctors said it was only a virus and sent them on their way.
 However, it was Layla’s teacher who expressed her concern to Shapel after Layla continuously complained of being tired and cold, as well as noticing red and purple spots covering her neck.
 She called Shapel who rushed her daughter back to their doctor and demanded more testing.
 Doctors discovered Layla’s liver and spleen were noticeably enlarged and after more blood work, this little girl was ultimately diagnosed with B Cell Acute Lymphoblastic Leukemia.